Seer: Language Instructed Video Prediction with Latent Diffusion Models: Experiments

-\textbf{Fine-tune Setting.~~} We compare various fine-tuning settings of 3D Inflated U-Net, and the results are presented in Table~\ref{table:ablation:finetune}.
-Our default setting involves fine-tuning both FSText decomposer (FSText.) and autoregressive spatial-temporal attention (AST-Attn.) layers (\textit{temp-attn.}), while freezing the remaining modules in 3D U-Net.
-For the ``\textit{temp-attn.}" setting, we only finetune the AST-Attn. layers and freeze all other components.
-In the "\textit{cross+temp-attn.}" setting, we jointly update the parameters of Spatial-Cross Attention layers and AST-Attn. layers.
-We further fine-tune the "\textit{cross+temp-attn.}" together with FSText decomposer.
-We observe that our default setting achieves the highest quality of video prediction among all these settings, indicating that fine-tuning FSText decomposer is critical.
-Based on our default setting, further fine-tuning "\textit{cross+temp-attn.}" causes the performance of Seer to drop a lot, even the worst among all fine-tuning settings.
-These results suggest that the optimization of the FSText decomposer is strongly guided by the frozen conditional diffusion prior, and additional fine-tuning of cross-attention leads to uncontrollable guidance to the FSText decomposer.
+\textbf{Fine-tune Setting.~~} We compare various fine-tuning settings of 3D Inflated U-Net in Table~\ref{table:ablation:finetune}.
+Our default setting involves fine-tuning both FSText decomposer (FSText.) and scaled autoregressive window temporal attention (SAWT-Attn.) layers (\textit{temp-attn.}), while freezing the remaining modules in 3D U-Net.
+For the ``\textit{temp-attn.}" setting, we only finetune the SAWT-Attn. layers and freeze all other components.
+In the ``\textit{cross+temp-attn.}" setting, we jointly update the parameters of spatial-cross attn. and SAWT-Attn. layers.
+We observe that our default setting achieves the highest quality of video prediction among all these settings.
+Based on our default setting, further fine-tuning ``\textit{cross+temp-attn.}" causes the performance of Seer to drop a lot.
+These results suggest that the optimization of the FSText decomposer is strongly guided by the frozen conditional diffusion prior.